Traumatic Brain Injury //

 Traumatic Brain Injury Research at MRN

-A more long-term goal (3-5 years) is to conduct longitudinal imaging studies on the relatively small percentage of patients with “complicated” mTBI.
-Patients with complicated mTBI have visible focal lesions on CT scans and are more likely to have chronic neuropsychiatric symptoms/poor outcome following injury (Borgaro et al., 2003; Lee et al., 2008; Kashluba et al., 2008; Lange et al., 2009).
+We have also recently published several articles looking at the effects of repetitive mTBI in amateur and professional athletes, observing decreased cerebral blood flow (Meier et al., 2015) as well as structural and neurochemical abnormalities (Mayer et al., 2015b) at baseline and immediately post-injury relative to non-contact athletes.
+A more long-term goal (3-5 years) is to conduct longitudinal imaging studies on the relatively small percentage of patients with “complicated” mTBI and patients who have a poor outcome.
+Patients with complicated mTBI have visible focal lesions on CT scans and are more likely to have chronic neuropsychiatric symptoms and poor outcome following injury (Borgaro et al., 2003; Kashluba et al., 2008; Lange et al., 2009; Lee et al., 2008).
 Current theories (Bigler, 2010; Smits et al., 2008) suggest the focal lesions cause residual cognitive deficits.
 While intuitive, support for this theory has been mixed (Hughes et al., 2004; Lee et al., 2008; Smits et al., 2008).
 An alternative theory supported by our work is that poor cognitive outcomes are the result of diffuse injuries in otherwise healthy appearing tissue.

 Mild Traumatic Brain Injury (mTBI)